wilmix8/WEB8.0/README.md

 l)  WEB8.0(OJ7)   also  had  his   own  shell  prompt  known  as  Web8Shell...

-you  can  execute and  run  Java7.0 Programs...
+you  can  execute and  run  WEB8.0 Programs...

 m)  WEB8.0(OJ7)  also   focus  on Code  Security.

 n)  Web8  is  an interactive  Programming Language..

-ie)  It  is  used   with  Java  ,  C#  And  other  writ  Programming Languages ..
+ie)  It  is  used   with  Python,c/C++, Dotnet,Web8.0  And  other  writ  Programming Languages ..

-Java  and C#  professionals can  easily  focus.
+Web8.0(OJ7)  and C#  professionals can  easily  focus.

 o)  WEB8.0(OJ7)  is  focused on MachineLearning,Datascience  ,etc.